Sylvester Turner: Unsuccessful 1991 Houston mayoral election

+Mayor of Houston

 In 2015, Turner was elected Mayor of Houston, narrowly winning a runoff against Bill King after taking 31% of the vote on the first ballot.
 He was re-elected in 2019, defeating challenger Tony Buzbee by a comfortable margin.
 He served in the office for a total of eight years.

 In October 2017, Turner helped victims of Hurricane Maria in Puerto Rico.
+In cooperation with Bill Baldwin, the city council, the Houston Astros, Houston Relief Hub, United Airlines and the Texas United for Puerto Rico group, Turner and the city of Houston were able to send over 55 55 pallets of aid to help their counterparts affected by the storm.